grepString/SuperSprayPaintMod/README.md

 ## Features

-- Spawn paint cans with various colors and sheen types
+- Spawns 4 matte and 4 metallic versions of each color
+- Organized grid layout for easy selection
 - Simple one-key operation (F5)
-- Organized grid layout for easy selection
-- Spawns 4 matte and 4 metallic versions of each color

 ## Usage